fractalate/pakrypt/README.md

 * Press the "Create" button.
 * Notice the listing shows the new note.
 Press its "Edit" button.
 * You may view or edit the note in this screen.
 Press the "Cancel" button.
-* Type `lock pak` to show the "Lock Pak" button.
+* Type `lock pak` to show the "Lock" button.
 Press it.
 * Your note has been saved and it's protected by the passphrase you gave before.

 Next, let's explore how to return to the pak: